napari/napari.github.io/dev/_sources/developers/contributing/testing.md

 [the Hypothesis documentation](https://hypothesis.readthedocs.io/en/latest/)
 (including [Numpy support](https://hypothesis.readthedocs.io/en/latest/numpy.html)).

+(testing-qt)=

 ### Testing with `Qt` and `napari.Viewer`

 There are a couple things to keep in mind when writing a test where a `Qt` event loop or a `napari.Viewer` is required.
-The important thing is that any widgets you create during testing are cleaned up at the end of each test:
+The important thing is that any widgets you create during testing need to be cleaned up at the end of each test:

 1. If you need a `QApplication` to be running for your test, you can use the [`qtbot`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot) fixture from `pytest-qt`